MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 1. Users who create the environment variable have appropriate permissions to the Azure Key Vault resource.
 1. The Power Automate environment and the Azure subscription must be on the same tenant

-To configure Azure Key Vault, follow the steps described in [this page](/power-apps/maker/data-platform/environmentvariables#configure-azure-key-vault).
+To configure Azure Key Vault, follow the steps described in [Configure Azure Key Vault](/power-apps/maker/data-platform/environmentvariables#configure-azure-key-vault).

 ## Create a credential